 - Preheat the oven to 375°F (190°C).
 Brush the croissants with an egg wash and bake for 20-25 minutes until golden brown.

-Mistake in Croissants Making: Quick Fixes for Common Issues
+Common Mistake in Croissants Making: Quick Fixes for Most Issues

 Fixing Flat or Dense Croissants